Photo by Nate Edwards, Brigham Young University

 Established in 1965, this award was originally presented to a member for technical perfection in print processing and presentation.
 In 1983 it was presented for Excellence in Publications [our current Publications Award].

 Now at the discretion of the President of the UPAA awards this honor for appreciation of significant service to the organization and is presented at the annual symposium.
 Awards presented may be given to non-members of the organization for service to the organization during the symposium, or throughout the year.

 Rollin H. Barrett Award

-This award is named his memory, the first chairperson on the publicity committee and a charter member of the UPA (University Photographers' Association) as it was known as then.
+This award is named in his memory, the first chairperson on the publicity committee and a charter member of the UPA (University Photographers' Association) as it was known as then.
 He died in July 1965 at the age of 71.
-Rollin received his education at the University of Connecticut, Cornell and Harvard.
+Rollin received his education at the University of Connecticut, Cornell, and Harvard.
 He was a professor of Agricultural Economics at the University of Massachusetts until 1956, after which he served at Amherst College as the University Photographer from that date till his death.